-Source: Table 13, State of California Sea-Level Rise Guidance: 2018 Update Note: Projections are with respect to a 1991 to 2009 baseline.
+Source: Table 13, State of California Sea-Level Rise Guidance: 2018 Update

+Note: Projections are with respect to a 1991 to 2009 baseline.

-This effect could increase the Sacramento River's inundation levels within the lease area.
+This effect could increase Steamboat Slough's inundation levels within the lease area.
 In addition, as stated in the Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea level rise).
 In rivers and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris as well as decreased bank stability and structure.
 Conversely, climate change induced droughts could decrease river levels and flow for extended periods of time.
 Climate change and sea level rise will further influence riverine areas by changing erosion and sedimentation rates.
 Flooding and storm flow, as well as runoff, will likely increase scour and decrease bank stability at a faster rate.

 The combination of these projected conditions could increase the likelihood of damage and affect access to structures within the lease premises during the term of the lease.
 For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause facilities to be damaged or dislodged, presenting hazards to public safety as well as dangers for navigation within the channel.
-Conversely, prolonged drought conditions could lower water levels, exposing previously submerged structures to the elements and potentially leading to increased wear and tear on the pilings and dock.
+Conversely, prolonged drought conditions could lower water levels, exposing previously submerged structures to the elements and potentially leading to increased wear and tear on the three pilings and bank protection.
 Lowered water levels could also reduce navigability of the channel, thereby increasing hazards and impacting the function and utility of the lease area structures.

-The floating boat dock and ramp are adaptable to higher water levels allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but they may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of the facilities.
+The floating boat dock, gangway, and deck are adaptable to higher water levels allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but they may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of the facilities.
 However, the pilings and bank protection are fixed and therefore more vulnerable to sea level rise and more frequent flood events.
 These structures may need additional fortification or repair and maintenance to ensure they do not become dislodged or degraded, as they could pose risks to public safety and navigation.

 The bank is protected with rock riprap and minimal vegetation and is at risk of scouring, loss of backfill, slope failure, and accelerated deterioration from currents, floods, and increased precipitation.
 As sea levels rise, the bank protection will provide decreasing protection against flood waters, increasing the vulnerability of the bank protection and upland parcel.
 Alternative bank protection strategies, such as bank restoration and revegetation, may be required to protect the anchoring points of the other structures in the lease premise and reduce flood impacts to the upland parcel (not within the lease area).
-Additionally, maintaining a wide buffer between the bank and upland improvements will minimize potential impacts from flooding and erosion.